Watt-AI/website/_posts/2020-02-21-FirstPost.md

 - [Here's another test link.
 This takes you to youtube.com!](https://www.youtube.com)
 - Look, an image!
 Just kidding, pranked you!
 If I wanted to, I could have an image here, though.

-[404 image]: https://watson-in-the-watt.github.io/website/images/404.jpg "Hover your mouse away before They see you here!
+[404 image]: https://watson-in-the-watt.github.io/website/images/404.jpg "Hover your mouse away before They see you here!"